thriveweb/deking-new/content/services/diy-kitset-decks.md

   deck built, contact us—we’re the experts in building timber decks and can custom design a deck to perfectly suit your needs.
 If you have any questions about our products or services, please call us on 1800 335 464.
-welcomeImage: /images/uploads/building-new-deck-450w-1438790.jpg
+welcomeImage: /images/uploads/white-ant-repair.jpg
-servicePriceTitle: test
+servicePriceTitle: Price Guide
-QuoteTitle: test
+QuoteTitle: '6m x 4m '
 videoTitle: ' '
 bannerTitle: DIY decking kits and kitset decks
 bannerDescription: >-